CBD for proctitis

 Why CANNEFF® for proctitis?

-- CBD (Cannabidiol) acts specifically against inflammation, reduces burning, relieves itching, and has pain-relieving effects – without psychoactive effects.
+- CBD (cannabidiol) acts specifically against inflammation, reduces burning, relieves itching, and has pain-relieving effects – without psychoactive effects.

 - The rectal application allows a direct effect at the site of inflammation, without the detour through the gastrointestinal tract.